 Friedrich Miescher 1869.

 Found Nuclein from pus cells obtained from bandaged cloths from a hospital.
 The region of cell that did not digest with the treatment of pepsin was from the nucleus, so the term Nuclein.
 (1869).

 Feulgen reagent was used in 1927-28 to demonstrate the presence of two types of Nucleic acids, i.e. DNA and RNA.
 He showed, two types of Nucleic acids by staining, one called Feulgan’s positive called Deoxy Ribo Nucleic Acid (DNA), the second called Feulgan’s negative Nucleic acid called Ribo Nucleic Acid (RNA).
 Today Feulgen stain (Schiff regent) is added for cytometry for staining chromosomes and quantification of chromosomal DNA.

 Frederick Griffith 1928:

-Used nonvirulent Pneumococcus bacteria (rough strains), and virulent (smooth strain).
+Fredrick Griffith used nonvirulent Pneumococcus bacteria (rough strains) and virulent (smooth strain) to transform bacterial cells.
 Virulent strains, heat killed ones did not grow in mice but the heat killed virulent strains ones injected with live nonvirulent strains, the latter are transformed into virulent ones.
 This experiment laid Transformation principle (1940).